ePages-de/restdocs-api-spec/README.md

 );
 ```

-This will do exactly the same as using `MockMvcRestDocumentation.document` without `restdocs-openapi`.
+This will do exactly the same as using `MockMvcRestDocumentation.document` without `restdocs-api-spec`.
 Additionally it will add a `ResourceSnippet` with the descriptors you provided in the `RequestFieldsSnippet`, `ResponseFieldsSnippet`, and `LinksSnippet`.

-### Security Definitions
+### Security Definitions in OpenAPI

-The project has limited suport for describing security requirements of an API.
+The project has limited support for describing security requirements of an API.
-Currently we only suppert Oauth2 with [JWT](https://jwt.io/) tokens.
+Currently we only support Oauth2 with [JWT](https://jwt.io/) tokens and HTTP Basic Auth.

-`restdocs-openapi` inspects the `AUTHORIZATION` header of a request for a `JWT` token.
+`restdocs-api-spec` inspects the `AUTHORIZATION` header of a request for a `JWT` token.
 If such a token is found the scopes are extracted and added to the `resource.json` snippet.

-The `restdocs-openapi-gradle-plugin` will consider this information if the `oauth2SecuritySchemeDefinition` configuration option is set (see [Gradle plugin configuration](#gradle-plugin-configuration)).
+The `restdocs-api-spec-gradle-plugin` will consider this information if the `oauth2SecuritySchemeDefinition` configuration option is set (see [Gradle plugin configuration](#gradle-plugin-configuration)).
 This will result in a top-level `securityDefinitions` in the OpenAPI definition.
 Additionally the required scopes will be added in the `security` section of an `operation`.

 ### Running the gradle plugin

-`restdocs-openapi-gradle-plugin` is responsible for picking up the generated `resource.json` files and aggregate them into an OpenAPI specification (at the moment we support 2.0 only).
+`restdocs-api-spec-gradle-plugin` is responsible for picking up the generated `resource.json` files and aggregate them into an API specification.

+#### OpenAPI 2.0
-For this purpose we use the `openapi` task:
+In order to generate an OpenAPI 2.0 specification we use the `openapi` task:

 ```
 ./gradlew openapi
 ```

-For our [sample project](samples/restdocs-openapi-sample) this creates a `openapi.json` file in the output directory (`build/openapi`).
+For our [sample project](samples/restdocs-api-spec-sample) this creates a `openapi.yaml` file in the output directory (`build/openapi`).

 ### Gradle plugin configuration

+#### OpenAPI 2.0

-The `restdocs-openapi-gradle-plugin` takes the following configuration options - all are optional.
+The `restdocs-api-spec-gradle-plugin` takes the following configuration options for OpenAPI 2.0 - all are optional.

 Name | Description | Default value
 ---- | ----------- | -------------